 Out of balance ~ Lazy, aloof, shallow, dismissive, spoilt, wasteful.

 The 7 virtues or principles that the Samurai strove to achieve at the highest levels would have enabled them to become the consummate diplomat.
 These principles5 are:

-- Courage (, yu) – the quality of a confident character not to be afraid or intimidated easily but without being incautious or inconsiderate; the ability to do things which one finds frightening; …”Courage is not the absence of fear.
-It is acting in spirit of it.” ~ Mark Twain
+- Courage ( yu) – the quality of a confident character not to be afraid or intimidated easily but without being incautious or inconsiderate; the ability to do things which one finds frightening; …”Courage is not the absence of fear.
+It is acting in spite of it.” ~ Mark Twain

 7 very powerful descriptors.
 Most people would find it difficult to attain to one or two, the Samurai sought to excel at all 7.
 The question is why 7?
 It may have something to do with the reasons outlined in a book I was reading called “The Ancient Wisdom“.6.
 In it Geoffrey Ashe tracks the origins and significance of the number 7 as he has uncovered it.

 Whether 7 is a number buried deep within the human psyche through ancient wisdom or whether it is just a convenient number, I have invested some time in developing my own list of 7 attributes.
 I call them the Seven Principles of the Way of the Warrior.
 These principles or attitudes are given below:

 - Love – universal acceptance of the emotional aspect of human nature; demonstrated concern for the well-being of others.